 USAA has some of the lowest average annual rates across the country, as well as excellent customer service.
 Although the company is not eligible for official ranking with J.D.
-Power due to its eligibility restrictions, it earned a high score in the 2021 U.S. Auto Claims Satisfaction Study, which indicates that customers are generally satisfied with USAA’s claims service.
-However, USAA has strict eligibility requirements and only sells coverage to military members, veterans and their immediate families, and is not officially ranked in the J.D.
-Power Study.
+Power due to its eligibility restrictions, it earned a high score in the J.D Power 2022 U.S. Auto Claims Satisfaction Study, which indicates that customers are generally satisfied with USAA’s claims service.
+However, USAA has strict eligibility requirements and only sells coverage to military members, veterans and their immediate families.

 Learn more: USAA Insurance review